Getting your Trinity Audio player ready...

 Thankfully, Nate accepted my words.

 “The Nameless One’s been bullying you for years, Billy.
 I know you occasionally use words as a defense, sprinkled with a small spell.
-But face it, the only way to shut him up is to take and leave some bruises.
+But face it, the only way to shut him up is by being willing to get your hands dirty.
 I heard it in your voice.
 It’s coming.”

 Nate heard the rage and hatred I felt.